gravitational/teleport/rfd/0167-console-service.md

 Given the ease of collecting profiles when using the new service, even regular usage can impact the instance.
 With that being said, we’re going to add rate limiting to the profiling endpoints.

-To maintain the current debug flow and not restrict the scenarios where this tooling can be used to solve issues, we have decided not to impose any limitations on the profiling duration (sampling).
+In addition, the profiling duraition (sampling) will be limited to the same value of the HTTP server write timeout.
+We'll set this timeout value into fairly large value to avoid the ability to diagnose issues.

 #### Disk space consumption